dagger/dagger/docs/current/cloud/572923-get-started.md

 ## Conclusion

 This guide introduced you to Dagger Cloud and walked you registering a new organization, integrating Dagger Cloud with your CI provider/tool, and using Dagger Cloud’s visualization and caching features.
-For more information and technical support, visit the [Dagger Cloud reference pages](./reference/index.md) or contact Dagger via the support messenger in Dagger Cloud if you need assistance.
+For more information and technical support, visit the [Dagger Cloud reference pages](./reference/index.md) or contact Dagger via the support messenger in Dagger Cloud.

 ## Appendix A: Create a Dagger pipeline